 Commentary paper: the stories of cities go well beyond the researcher perspective.
 We want to hear informed commentary from citizens, city leaders and other stakeholders who want to ensure their future cities have a high quality of life.
 We would like factual commentaries that effectively and meaningfully shed light on either the topics of this conference or anything that you, as a city stakeholder, consider worthy of discussion.

 The commentary paper should have a short meaningful title, an abstract of 50 words or less, no more than 35 references, and one or two figures (with figure legends) or tables.

 Doctoral Workshop proposals**:

-On the Journey – this proposal focuses on the outcomes of your research in the middle stage of your PhD journey.
-Share your current research findings, and it will fall under the discussion during the Doctoral workshop of the IEEE E-TEMS 2021.
+On the Journey – this proposal focuses on the first outcomes of your research in the middle stage of your PhD journey.
+Share your current research findings, and strengthen your arguments by the qualified feedback from professionals with diverse perspectives on your findings.